gcross/LogicGrowsOnTrees/README.md

 ==================================

 By "distributed" I mean parallelization that does not required shared memory but only some form of communication.
-In particular there is package that is sibling to this on that provides an *adapter* for MPI, which gives you immediate access to large numbers of nodes on most supercomputers.
-In fact, the following is the result of a scaling experiment to see how well the time needed to solve the N-Queens problem for N=17, N=18, and N=19 on a local cluster:
+In particular there is package that is a sibling to this one that provides an *adapter* for MPI, which gives you immediate access to large numbers of nodes on most supercomputers.
+In fact, the following is the result of an experiment to see how well the time needed to solve the N-Queens problem scales with the number of workers for N=17, N=18, and N=19 on a local cluster:

 ![Alt text](scaling/scaling.png "Scaling experiment")

-The above was obtained by running a job three times for each number of workers and problem size and then taking the best of three (*); the maximum number of workers for this experiment was limited by the size of the cluster.
+The above was obtained by running a job, which counts the number of solutions, three times for each number of workers and problem size, and then taking the shortest time of each set of three*; the maximum number of workers for this experiment was limited by the size of the cluster.

-(*) The other two data points for each value of N were usually within a small percentage of the other two points, save for (oddly) the *left*-most data point (i.e., the one with the fewest number of workers) for each problem size, which varied from 150%-200% of the best time; the full data set is available in the `scaling/` directory.
+* The other two data points for each value of N were usually within a small percentage of the other two points, save for (oddly) the *left*-most data point (i.e., the one with the fewest workers) for each problem size, which varied from 150%-200% of the best time; the full data set is available in the `scaling/` directory.

 When would I want to use this package?